• Home

 About the study

 The world's first EMMPOSIUM took place on the 27th and 28th May 2006 in Wiltshire, UK for anyone with the surname Emm, Emme or Emms - by marriage or maiden name.
 It was a tremendous success.
-The next one is being held in Bratton and Broad Chalke, Wiltshire on the 3rd and 4th May 2014.
-Please contact me for details.
-Anyone with Emm or Emms in their family history is welcome to attend.
+The most recent was held in 2019 (pre Covid!).
+There are no plans at the moment to hold any more but please contact me if you are interested.

 Variant names